 Building Learning Power!

-Mr Dennis came to us from a school where implementation of BLP, across the school, had made a tremendous difference to the quality of learning taking place there.
-I had seen this for myself when I visited him in his school and I was blown away by the confidence and ownership displayed by his class of Year 1 children.
-They talked a language that included words like reflective, resourceful, resilient and reciprocal (the four Rs) and understood what that looked like in their learning.
-When Mr Dennis came to Bredon Hancock’s we talked about implementing BLP as a strategy to help our children become better learners for the future.
+Using this strategy in our every day practise has made a tremendous difference to the quality of learning taking place.
+I am often blown away by the confidence and ownership displayed by our children even in the Reception Class and Year 1!
+They talk a language that included words like reflective, resourceful, resilient and reciprocal, reasoning (the five Rs) and understand what that looks like in their learning.
 We have all embraced it and the children are particularly enjoying improving their own learning techniques.
 They can recognise their developing skills and know what to do to do it better.
-They are becoming increasingly confident and independent in their management of their learning behaviours (right across the school!!) even after only half a term!
+They are becoming increasingly confident and independent in their management of their learning behaviours (right across the school!!).

 We tailored the "look" of BLP to suit our school and chose a Tanzanian theme for our displays and rewards.
 The "five Rs" form the back bone of the strategy, and each of these is represented by a Tanzanian animal that the children decided best displayed the qualities and attributes associated with the word.
 Many of the children took part in a competition to decide these animals and there were some very well-informed suggestions!
 We have puppets of these characters for the classes to win each week.
 The children earn marbles for displaying attributes in the classroom and around school, which are counted up at the end of each week and celebrated during our Celebration Assembly at the end of the day on Friday.
 The class that has most displayed a particular Power wins the associated puppet.